 How do I get to Wadi Rum Magic Nature Camp?

 We will pick you up in Wadi Rum village and take you out to the camp in the 4x4, so all you have to do is get to the village.
-If you have your own rental car, you can park it at Wadi Rum Rest House and we'll get you from there.
-We can also arrange a transfer for you from all around Jordan — just contact us and we will give the prices and details.
+If you have your rental car, you can park it at Wadi Rum "FAMILY PARK&RIDE" We can also arrange a transfer for you from all around Jordan — just contact us and we will give you the prices and details.

 Taxi prices are:

 - From Aqaba airport (37JD)

 - From Amman (100JD)

 The bus from Amman or Petra to Aqaba is 10JD.
 Many people catch a bus from wherever they are in Jordan to Aqaba and then catch a taxi from Aqaba to Wadi Rum village.
 The bus schedule can be viewed here.

 The desert is a place of extremes.
 During the summer months, day temps reach around 35 celsius and cool off at night to just below 20, with July and August being the hottest months.
 The winter is cold with day temps between 10-15 celsius and very cold nights.
 Spring and Autumn are therefore the best places to visit Wadi Rum in terms of weather!

 - A small backpack or bag to take with you on day tours